 Cook the apple butter on LOW.

 Use a blender stick to puree the apple butter until it’s smooth.
-I use and like the Cuisinart Smart Stick.
-Blender sticks are a great little appliance to have.
-Also perfect for pureeing creamed soups instead of having to pour the hot soup in a blender and deal with cleanup.
+I use and like the Cuisinart Smart Stick which is also perfect for pureeing hot soups instead of having to transfer them to a blender.
+Alternatively you can carefully pour the apple butter into a blender (you’ll need to do it in batches) and puree until smooth.

 At this point, let the apple butter continue to cook – with the lid open – to further thicken it.
 Let it cook for 4 more hours, stirring occasionally.
 Depending on how juicy your apples are, you may need to cook it a bit longer until the desired consistency is reached.
 Taste it and add more brown sugar if needed.